taosdata/taos-tools/taosdump-user-manual.md

                              00:00:00.000+0800'
   -B, --data-batch=DATA_BATCH   Number of data per insert statement.
 Default
                              value is 16384.
+  -L, --loose-mode           Using loose mode if the table name and column name
+                             use letter and number only.
+Default is NOT.
+  -n, --no-escape            No escape char '`'.
+Default is using it.

   -T, --thread_num=THREAD_NUM   Number of thread for dump in file.
 Default is
                              5.
   -g, --debug                Print debug info.